-TABLE 3.4.: COMMUNITY NEEDS
+TABLE 3.4.2.: COMMUNITY NEEDS

-WARD 1 PRIORITY PROBLEM STATEMENT AFFECTED AREAS 1.Water Water reticulation and rehabilitation of pipeline All villages Boreholes needed to be equipped along the road All villages Need for water tank to deliver water All villages 2.
+WARD 1 PRIORITY PROBLEM STATEMENT AFFECTED AREAS 1.Water Water reticulation and rehabilitation of pipeline Boreholes needed to be equipped along the road 2.
 Sanitation 1000 toilets needed at all areas All villages 3.
-Education Shortage of classrooms at Akani High School and no toilets construction Khamayoni (no toilets) of primary school around Marhorhwani Malali high, shortage of classroom, no toilets 4.Roads & storm Blading of street All villages water Tar road from D3164 All villages Extension of ring road All villages 5.
-Community facilities Not available but construction of sports multipurpose is needed All villages Building of a Library All villages 6.
-Housing 500 houses to be electrified All villages 550 RDP houses needed All villages 7.
-LED 5 Agricultural co-operative projects needed All villages 8.
-Health facility Health Centre to be constructed All villages 9.
-Electricity Need fro street lights All villages
+Education Shortage of classrooms at Akani High School and no toilets construction Khamayoni (no toilets) of primary school around Marhorhwani Malali high, shortage of classroom, no toilets 4.Roads & storm water Olifantshoek Road to Rotterdam Olifantshoek road leading to Rotterdam All streets to be gravelled 5.
+Community facilities Not available but construction of sports multipurpose is needed 6.
+Housing 500 houses to be electrified 550 RDP houses needed 7.
+LED 5 Agricultural co-operative projects needed 8.
+Health facility Health Centre to be constructed